 The two black women took to Twitter to expose their issues within Pinterest, which later saw their tweets go viral.
 The posts made by the two brave young women claimed that they were discriminated against, underpaid, faced racist comments from their manager and were subject to retaliation.

-The sad part is that the Pinterest chief executive Ben Silbermann tried to play off the situation calmly by making it seem less intense than it actually was, which outraged employees.
+The sad part is that Pinterest chief executive Ben Silbermann tried to play off the situation calmly by making it seem less intense than it was, which outraged employees.

 The story was brought to light by the Washington Post in an exposé that revealed more concerning details about the entire matter at the company, which was once looked at as a small underdog in the social media scene that saw itself grow to unprecedented heights over the years.